-Regulatory signing should be kept to a minimum.
-In general, regulatory information should be posted on informational sign board.
+Regulatory signing will be kept to a minimum.
+In general, regulatory information will be posted on informational sign board.

-Existing roads, not open to public motor vehicle traffic, should be signed for non-motorized travel.
-Signs identifying the designated river corridor boundary should be posted only where the corridor coincides or crosses a primary road.
+Existing roads, not open to public motor vehicle traffic, shall be signed for non-motorized travel.
+Signs identifying the designated river corridor boundary shall be posted only where the corridor coincides or crosses a primary road.